NISLabUGA/PixelPatrol3D_Code/pp3d_data/README.md

 # PP3D Dataset Structure

 To access the data associated with this project we has hosted the data [here](http://pp3d_data.sdkhomelab.com/).
-This directory contains the datasets used in the PP3D (Pixel Patrol 3D) research paper "An In-Browser Vision-Based Defense Against Web Behavior Manipulation Attacks" submitted to ACSAC 2025.
+This directory contains the datasets used in the PP3D (Pixel Patrol 3D) research paper "PP3D: An In-Browser Vision-Based Defense Against Web Behavior Manipulation Attacks" submitted to ACSAC 2025.
 The datasets are organized to support the various research questions (RQs) investigated in the paper.

 ## Research Questions Overview